-- The related pro forma adjustments give appropriate effect to those criteria; and - The pro forma financial information reflects the proper application of those adjustments to the unadjusted financial information.
+• The pro forma financial information reflects the proper application of those adjustments to the unadjusted financial information.

 The procedures selected depend on the practitioner's judgment, having regard to the practitioner's understanding of the nature of the company, the event or transaction in respect of which the pro forma financial information has been compiled, and other relevant engagement circumstances.